Moonsorrow: Side project: Lakupaavi

 Lakupaavi (Liquorice Pope in Finnish) is a grindcore side project of the band.
 The project started as a joke: when Moonsorrow were recording their 2005 album Verisäkeet, they said in an interview that the album would be named Raah Raah Blääh and it would be very different stylistically than their previous releases.
 Although this was just a joke, many people took it to heart.
 Later they stated that it had been a joke, but they then decided to actually record one of the songs, called "Kuolema Taidehomoille...
 Ja Muille" (engl.
 "Death to Art Faggots... and Others").
 It didn't end there, however: the band ended up actually recording the whole Raah Raah Blääh album and released it on the internet under the new moniker Lakupaavi.
+Markus Euren was the only member not wishing to participate in the project.